trailofbits/testing-handbook/content/docs/languages/rust/00-unit-testing.md

 {{< /details >}}

+Necessist is slow and sometimes produces false positives.
+We recommend running it manually from time to time, instead of in a CI pipeline.
+The database should be kept between runs to accellerate new tests.
+Please report any false-positives on GitHub.

 ## Resources

 * ["The Rust Programming Language", chapter 11.
-Testing](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/second-edition/ch11-00-testing.html) - the basics of unit and integration testing in Rust
+Testing](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/second-edition/ch11-00-testing.html): the basics of unit and integration testing in Rust
-* [Ed Page's "Iterating on Testing in Rust"](https://epage.github.io/blog/2023/06/iterating-on-test/) - lists potential issues with `cargo test` and introduces `cargo-nextest`
+* [Ed Page's "Iterating on Testing in Rust"](https://epage.github.io/blog/2023/06/iterating-on-test/): lists potential issues with `cargo test` and introduces `cargo-nextest`